smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 - **F13=Information Assistant**: Takes you to the IBM i general help screen.
 - **F16=System main menu**: This is always shown on any system-generated menu screen.
 It takes you to the general command entry menu for the operating system.
 Return to the previous menu by pressing <**F3**> or  <**F12**>.
 This function is not commonly used and can be restricted for certain user profiles.

+### Client eMail Configuration

+- **Screen Title**: Client eMail Utility Configuration
+- **Screen ID**: CLTEMLD301

+##### Menu Pathways

+- "Main Menu > Events and Utilities Menu (#3) > Client eMail Menu (# 11) > option 7
+- "Main Menu > Operator Replay Menu (#4) > Client eMail Menu (# 11) > option 7

+##### Fields

+- **Log GENEMLREQ activity?**: **0** = No, **1** = Yes.
+- **Default editor fo rmsge text**:
+  - **0** = User choice.
+This allows both the EDTF editor utility and the IBM WRKMBRPDM editor to be displayed in the Client eMail file maintenance functions.
+However, the WRKMBRPDM function will not be offered if it is not installed, or if the EMLTXTSRC source file record size is greater than 240 bytes (because WRKMBRPDM is limited to this maximum record length by IBM design).
+  - **1** = Only the EDTF utility will be offered for direct access from the Client eMail file maintenance functions.
+  - **2** = Only the WRKMBRPDM utility will be offered for direct access from the Client eMail file maintenance functions.
+But note that if the WRKMBRPDM command is not installed, or the EMLTXTSRC file has a record length greater than 240, using this display control option 2 would result in NO direct link to any source file editors from the LSAM menu system (since option 2 prevents the offering of the EDTF utility).
+- **Start NOSPACE control characters** ,
+- **End NOSPACE control characters**:  These two character strings can be changed to any unique sequence that the OpCon site would want to use to help manage the formatting of final email messages during the reformatting of a message text source file member.
+For more information, see the discussion below about [Message Text Line Formatting](#message-text-line-formatting).

+##### Functions

+- **F3=Exit**: Do not update the data, return to the LSAM menu.
+- **F12=Cancel**: Do not update the data, return to the LSAM menu.

 ### Work with Client eMail Data

 - **Screen Title**: Work with Client eMail